vityoknumber1/DevOps_course/TIL/til.md

 # 04.06

 Today I was busy.
 Only listened voice chat record from Telegram channel **DOU.UA** about salary in IT companies.

+# 05.06

+I learned articles and video tutorials about AWS services, that are necessary for CI/CD practices.